 You can also refresh from a particular bookmark under the VDB details page, via the Bookmarks tab.
 Choose a bookmark from the list as the one to refresh from, then click the Actions menu and select Refresh to Bookmark.

-8.5.3 Active timelines
+8.5.3 Timelines in DCT